PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 src/rov_cockpit/static/css/cockpit.css
 ```

-MDB is no longer loaded by the templates.
+MDB is not loaded by the templates.

-jQuery remains an intentional legacy dependency for Flight Indicator until that library is isolated or replaced.
+jQuery remains an intentional legacy dependency for Flight Indicator until
+that library is isolated or replaced.

 Do not introduce another frontend framework solely for stylistic reasons.

 ---

-## 25. UI layout rules
+## 30. UI layout rules

 The desktop top bar uses: